FlyteWizard/csc485c-csc578c-math-learning/Index.md

-# Learning math with techology
+#  Learning Mathematics with Systems and Technology